lionisakis/Implementation-of-Database-Systems/README.md

     ***Important: The insert starts to insert from the first block of the first bucket that contains the ht_info, the ht_block_info, to save up memory space***

-    In the get all entries function, we hash the value with the hash function we created in order to find the right bucket.
-Then, we find this bucket's blocks and we check if they contain the record with the given value.
-If yes, we print it.
+    In the get all entries function, we hash the value with the function we created to find the right bucket.
+Then, we find this bucket's blocks and check if they contain the record with the given value.
+If yes, we will print it.

     In the close function, we close the file and free the ht_info.